 The discussion below highlights four key metrics for analyzing house price trends and describes their patterns and their implications for communities:

-Year over Year– This metric illustrates the short-term price trend and compares the current price level as of the second quarter of 2020 with the price level in the second quarter of 2021.
+Year over Year – This metric illustrates the short-term price trend and compares the current price level as of the second quarter of 2022 with the price level in the second quarter of 2021.
 Submarkets with large changes in price levels can be very different relative to each other, but each demonstrates recent increased demand.
 These include highly foreclosure-distressed areas where prices are starting to recover, as well as rapidly appreciating ‘hot’ markets.
 Historically, strong markets tend to have low but steady appreciation year over year.
-Interpreted in conjunction with other price trend indicators, year-over-year price changes can be helpful in identifying rebounding markets with stabilizing prices.
+Interpreted in conjunction with other price trend indicators, year-over-year price changes can help identify rebounding markets with stabilizing prices.